vh62/cactuscactus/README.md

 ### Tech Stack
 <p> Swift | SwiftUI | C++ | Java </p>

-<p> A tutorial from sean's allen SwiftUI course, with my own modifications.
+<p> A tutorial from Sean's allen SwiftUI final Project <a href="https://seanallen.co/">Sean Allen</a>, with my own modifications.
 The app let's you choose and order your appetizers</p>

 <p float="center">